Genetic Mutations (A Level only) (AQA A Level Biology)

 4b2 marks

-The Philadelphia mutation creates a fusion gene which is a combination of the ABL gene from chromosome 9 and BCR gene from chromosome 22.
-This fusion gene is shown to increase activity of tyrosine kinase, an enzyme which is involved in the switching on and off of many cellular functions, including cell division.
+The Philadelphia mutation creates a fusion gene which is a combination of the ABL gene from chromosome 9 and the BCR gene from chromosome 22.
+This fusion gene has been shown to increase activity of tyrosine kinase, an enzyme involved in the switching on and off of many cellular functions, including cell division.

 Suggest how the Philadelphia mutation could result in the production of a large number of immature lymphocytes.